sshaw/batchlabels/README.md

     Add or remove labels in batches to/from GitHub issues and pull requests.

     Options
-    -a --auth   repository auth token, defaults to the BATCHLABELS_AUTH_TOKEN environment var -h --help   print this message
+    -a --auth token  repository auth token, defaults to the BATCHLABELS_AUTH_TOKEN environment var -h --help        print this message
+    --hacktoberfest  add "hacktoberfest" labels to all open issues in the given repo -v --version     print the version

     command must be add or remove